10 Best Things to Do in Miami, Florida

 Whether you’re browsing the Design District or grabbing a mojito in the shadow of an art deco masterpiece, Miami has revelry at every volume — which means that, even if you just want to stroll the shore and admire the beautiful people who call Miami their second (or third) home, you’ve come to the right place.

 Tip: The beauty of South Beach is that you don’t have to be a hotel guest to access a pool along buzzy Collins Avenue.
 When the sun sets, even the most-booked hotels open their pools up to the public for cocktails and lounging to the beats of in-house DJs.
-On most days, for a mere $25, you can buy a pass and dive into the stunning pool at The Raleigh — where Esther Williams filmed her famous mermaid movie.
+On most days for just $30, you can buy a pass and dive into the stunning pool at The Raleigh — where Esther Williams filmed her famous mermaid movie.

-Breakfast: The News Café – It’s a classic, and for good reason.
+Breakfast: News Café – It’s a classic, and with good reason.
 The News Café is a mainstay of Miami, serving eggs Benedict and bloody marys 24/7.
 (It was Gianni Versace’s favorite breakfast spot back in the day.)
-Come early and, if you’re lucky, you can still catch last night’s partiers dolled up in their barely there disco garb, scarfing down huevos rancheros as the sun comes up.
+Come early and, if you’re lucky, you can still catch last night’s partiers dolled up in their barely-there disco garb, scarfing down huevos rancheros as the sun comes up.

 Lunch: Joe’s Stone Crab – Ask anyone in Miami where to have the ultimate local meal, and chances are good that all paths will lead you to Joe's Stone Crab.
 Try to snag a table in the original dining room, and pace yourself.
 It’s easy to overdo it on the enormous namesake claws, but there are other to-die-for options, including the summer tomato salad and the asparagus with blue cheese sauce.